 How do I become a member?
 Read more

-Start with a “UU 101” class.
-Please see our Path to Membership page for more detailed information about the benefits and responsibilities of membership.
+Start with a “Starting Point” class.
+Please see our Path to Membership page for more detailed information about becoming a member.

 Discover Who We Are:

 Unitarian Universalism – Why such a long and complicated name?
 Read more